Commissions: Stocks vs Futures

 Agnosticity

-Before going forward let’s remember that backtrader
+Before going forward let’s remember that backtrader tries to remain agnostic

 as to what the data represents.
 Different commission schemes can be applied to